Alexander Kolchak: Revolution

 The Black Sea fleet descended into political chaos after the onset of the 1917 February Revolution.
 Kolchak was relieved of command of the fleet in June and traveled to Petrograd (St. Petersburg).
 On his arrival at Petrograd, Kolchak was invited to a meeting of the Provisional Government.
 There he presented his view on the condition of the Russian armed forces and their complete demoralisation.
 He stated that the only way to save the country was to re-establish strict discipline and restore capital punishment in the army and navy.

 During this time many organisations and newspapers of a conservative inclination spoke of him as a future dictator.
-A number of new and secret organisations had sprung up in Petrograd with the goal of suppressing the Bolshevist movement and removal of the extremist members of the government.
+A number of new and secret organisations had sprung up in Petrograd with the goal of suppressing the Bolshevik movement and removal of the extremist members of the government.
 Some of these organisations asked Kolchak to accept the leadership.

 When news of these plots found their way to then Naval Minister of the Provisional Government, Alexander Kerensky, he ordered Kolchak to leave immediately for America.
 Admiral James H. Glennon, a member of American mission headed by Senator Elihu Root, invited Kolchak to the United States to brief the American Navy on the strategic situation in the Bosphorus.
 On 19 August 1917 Kolchak with several officers left Petrograd for Britain and the United States as a quasi-official military observer.
 When passing through London he was greeted cordially by the First Sea Lord, Admiral Sir John Jellicoe, who offered him transport on board a British cruiser on his way to Halifax in Canada.
 The journey to America proved unnecessary, as by the time Kolchak arrived, the US had given up the idea of any independent action in the Dardanelles.
-Kolchak visited the American Fleet and its ports and decided to return to Russia via Japan.
+Kolchak visited the American Fleet and its ports, and in San Francisco he decided to return to Russia via Japan.